hyukkwonepic/fe-qas/README.md

 # Q&As

-Q&A style learning materials for Hyukoo.
+Q&A style learning materials for software development.
 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 ### Installation